Join the annual Mazama Labor Day Tradition!

-You don’t need to be a 20-year old super athlete to do well on this 40-mile, 3-day hike.
+You don’t need to be a super-athlete to do well on this 40-mile, three-day hike.
 However, you should be well aware that this is a strenuous and challenging event that requires your commitment and preparation.
 Expect these challenges:

 Distance: About 13 miles each day